Anatomy Trains Structural Integration (ATSI)

 Your comfort is paramount, but we need to get directly to the tissues that are restricting the free flow of movement.
 So for your comfort, please come dressed in something that keeps you comfortably covered.
 All sessions are done in bra/underwear, bikini/swim trunks, or shoulder strapped sport bra/sport shorts.
 The entire appointment will be in these clothes.

 Crisscrossing straps, racer backs, long shorts, one piece bodysuits, or coming without undergarments will inhibit the therapy.
-Your undergarments are safe as the therapist uses water and not oil.
+Your undergarments are safe as the therapist uses a light coat of beeswax and not oil.

 After each session